Woodcliff Lake, N.J.

 Scientists have been continually improving skin rejuvenation technology over time, and now there are multiple ways to reduce the appearance of fine lines and wrinkles.

-Platelet-rich plasma, or PRP, is a newer facial treatment that takes microneedling to the next level to help you achieve an overall more youthful look.
-Here’s what to know about PRP, if you’re a good candidate for the treatment, and how to schedule your appointment at the Dr. Elizabeth Roche, MD MedSpa.
+Platelet-rich plasma, or PRP, can be used to augment microneedling treatment for additional benefits that can help you achieve an overall more youthful look.
+Here’s what to know about PRP, if you’re a good candidate for the treatment, and how to schedule your appointment with Dr. Elizabeth Roche.

 What is Platelet-Rich Plasma (PRP)?

-Plasma is a concentrated component of your blood which has been separated from the red and white blood cells by using a centrifuge.
-Plasma contains a plethora of platelets and growth factors that work to naturally revive and rejuvenate the skin.
+Plasma is a concentrated component of your blood that has been separated from the red and white blood cells by using a centrifuge.
+Plasma is rich in platelets and growth factors that work to naturally revive and rejuvenate the skin.

 PRP works differently from Botox or dermal fillers because it neither immobilizes your muscles nor fills in wrinkles.
 Instead, the treatment helps your body create more of its own collagen to tighten your skin and reduce the appearance of wrinkles and fine lines.